hoffmangroup/segway/doc/technical.rst

 when running identification *workdir* is *IDENTIFYDIR*.

 The observation files can be quite large, taking up 8 bytes per track per position and cannot be compressed.
-Since they are needed multiple times during training, they are generated in the working directory.
-As an exception, if you turn off training and specify only the identify task, the files will be generated independently on temporary space on each machine.
+As a result they are written out to a temporary directory on an as-needed basis.
 This is because otherwise they could take terabytes for identifying on the whole human genome with dozens of tracks.

-To change the location of the observation files, use the :option:`--observations`\=\ *dir* option.
-This can be helpful when you plan to conduct multiple training tasks on the same data but with different parameters.
-Be careful to finish observation writing for at least one task first, so all the observations will be written out, before trying to start the next task.
-If you fail to do this, race conditions may lead to undefined effects.
-Also, all data selection options (:option:`--track`, :option:`--include-coords`, :option:`--exclude-coords`) must be exactly the same when sharing observation files.
-Otherwise you are likely to get unexplained failures.

 You will find a full description of all the working files in the :ref:`workdir-files` section.